metalbear-co/mirrord/mirrord-cli/README.md

 [Source](https://theevilbit.github.io/posts/dyld_insert_libraries_dylib_injection_in_macos_osx_deep_dive/)

 Please let us know if you encountered a use case where it doesn't work for you, of whether it's documented that it isn't supported, so we know there's demand to implement that use case.

-# Changelog
-All notable changes to this project will be documented in this file.

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## Contributing
-Anyone is welcome to contribute.
-Please feel free to create PRs with proper documentation, formatting and changelog record.

-## License

-mirrord-cli is MIT licensed.